SelfMagician/Magic/index.md

 -   Head top ring with color for Non-Self and Dead Self.
 [Forever On]
 -   Looking and touching Wife, Girlfriend, Darling, gives Self and overrides Non-Self and Dead Self.
 [Forever On]
 -   No Non-Self and Dead Self magic in and on Self and things.
 [Forever On]
--   No deletion of memory.
+-   No deletion of memory by Non-Self and Dead Self.
 [Forever On]
 -   Original Soul in Visual View.
 [Forever On]
 -   Non-Self and Dead Self in Self and thing, picking by Self.
 [Forever On]
 -   No replacement of Self.
 [Forever On]